PERMITS AND APPLICATIONS

 - Signed and dated application form with all sections filled in

-- Copy of the first page of applicable annual or single trip MTO (King's Highways) Permit
+- Copy of the first page of applicable annual or single trip MTO (King's Highways) Permits

 - Payment of applicable fee